PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Encounters/Stranded Seer.md

 > A man of many names, and yet you've barely begun to discover what any one of them mean to you.
 The Knight's own mind betrays him, a Valiant sacrifice your curse and your savior.
 Will the light of Siberys grant you divine clarity?
 Or has it already killed you, your body still connecting the dots?

 Geralt's reading:
-> The lost child, a wolf born of oak and stone.
+> The lost child, a wolf born of oak and stone, bird song and a quiet breeze your comfort, your solace, a second home created out of the destruction of another.
+The creations of man have taken so much from you,